Staying Safe from Suicidal Thoughts – website

 We Hear You

-If you are affected or have been bereaved by cancer or another life threatening illness, We Hear You provides free, professional counselling (also on-line counselling) for ages 16+ at Frome Town Hall, Christchurch Street West.
+If you are affected or have been bereaved by cancer or another life threatening illness, We Hear You provides free, professional counselling (also on-line counselling).
+We support children, young people and adults in Mendip from our various locations including Frome Town Hall, Christchurch Street West.
 We also work in various locations across the area including, The Royal United Hospital Bath, Bradford On Avon, Midsomer Norton, Street, Trowbridge and Warminster.

 Frome ‘Coffee, Care and Cake Group’ – Bereavement Support Group